sspencer/mock/README.md

 You can pass one or more `.http` files.
 When no files are passed, `mock` reads from stdin.
 Empty input fails fast with an error that points at the expected request-section format.

+Request files passed on the command line are watched for changes.
+On save, `mock` reloads those files, swaps in the new routes without restarting the process, and prints the updated route list.
+A failed reload (parse error or no routes) keeps the previous routes and logs the error.
+Stdin and static-directory modes do not watch for changes.

 If you pass a single directory, `mock` serves that directory as a static file server from `/` instead of loading mock routes or the request-log UI.